 CyanogenMod is, hands down, the most popular custom ROM available on Android.
-This is because of its support for an increasingly wide variety of devices as well as a plethora of neat features not included in stock versions of Android such as lockscreen gestures, browser incognito mode, support for themes, DSP Equalizer, FLAC support etc. And to top off the great features which come with the ROM itself, CyanogenMod is very stable and zippy compared to the stock Android offering.
+This is because of its support for an increasingly wide variety of devices as well as a plethora of neat features not included in stock versions of Android such as lock screen gestures, browser incognito mode, support for themes, DSP Equalizer, FLAC support etc. And to top off the great features which come with the ROM itself, CyanogenMod is very stable and zippy compared to the stock Android offering.

 MIUI (pronounced mee-yoo-eye) is amongst the most popular custom ROMs available on Android.
 While it does support plenty of devices, these are notably less varied than devices which CyanogenMod supports.
-MIUI is known for its distinctive look (which is, arguably, the best in the business), enhanced notifications, smart dialing and enhanced apps for Music, Gallery and Camera.
-[Official Website]
+MIUI is known for its distinctive, and surprisingly flat look (which is, arguably, the best in the business), enhanced notifications, smart dialing and enhanced apps for Music, Gallery and Camera.

 DarkyROM is a more manufacturer-specific custom ROM.
-They support the latest and greatest Samsung Android devices (i.e. the Galaxy S and Galaxy S II) by taking the stock TouchWiz UI, removing some of the bloatware that comes with it and then adding their own features.
-[Official Website]
+They support the latest and greatest Samsung Android devices by taking the stock TouchWiz UI, removing some of the bloatware that comes with it and then adding their own features.

-Last, but not least, on our list are device-specific, Android Open Source Project-based ROMs for Android 4.0 Ice Cream Sandwich – the latest and, perhaps, most significant update to Android.
+Last, but not least, on our list are device-specific, Android Open Source Project-based ROMs for Android 4.4 KitKat – the latest and, perhaps, most significant update to Android.
 These ROMs are as clean as can be, no bloatware, no extra apps, just the purest Android experience available.
-Plenty of the top smartphones have their own ICS-based ROMs available right now and, as of typing, they are quite unstable.
-Source code for ICS was released just a few days ago, so it will take time before these ROMs become stable.
+Plenty of the top smartphones have their own KitKat-based ROMs available right now and, some of them are somewhat stable with a few bugs here and there.